-For any businesses looking for general support, the government has provided guidance to help both employers and businesses
+If you’re looking for general support, the government has provided guidance to help both employers and businesses

-Tip 2 – Contact us via social media
+Tip 3 – Contact us via social media

-For those who urgently need help, you can speak to your local Relationship Manager.
+If you urgently need help, you can speak to your local Relationship Manager.

-Tip 3 – Make sure you’re registered for Online Banking and download our mobile app
+Tip 4 – Make sure you’re registered for Online Banking and download our mobile app

-Using Online Banking and Mobile Banking means you can check your balance, make payments and much more from your smartphone, computer, tablet or other device, without having to leave your home.
+Online and Mobile Banking are the simplest ways you can securely manage your money.
+If you’re not already signed up, please sign up for Online Banking.
+You can check your balance, make payments and much more from your smartphone, computer, tablet or other device, without having to leave your home.

 If you’ve forgotten your registration details you should be able to retrieve them in a few simple steps

-Tip 4 – Keep an eye on our service status
+Tip 5 – Keep an eye on our service status

-Tip 5 – Use contactless and mobile payments
+Tip 6 – Use contactless and mobile payments

 Payment amounts are limited to £30, starting to change to £45 from April.
 Find out more about contactless

 You can also link most Santander debit cards and credit cards to your smartphone or device to make mobile payments, this means you can make secure, cashless payments.
 Find out more about mobile payments

-Tip 6 – Stay alert
+Tip 7 – Stay alert

 Unfortunately, some fraudsters are trying to take advantage of the current situation, so make sure you’re on the lookout for anything suspicious, including messages about coronavirus claiming to be from your bank.
 Remember, we’ll never ask you for your full PIN or password or ask you to move money from your accounts.